oconnor663/jacko.io/posts/async_io.md

 It works![^threads]

 [^threads]: Similar to the end of Part Two, our implementation is technically
-    thread-safe, but we aren't waking the main loop if a background thread spawns a task while it's asleep.
-The classic way to do this on Unix is to create an [`O_NONBLOCK` pipe] whose read end is always included in `POLL_FDS`.
-Then writing a byte to that pipe from any thread triggers a wakeup.
-A more modern, Linux-specific option for this sort of thing is [`eventfd`].
+    thread-safe, but we don't yet have a way to wake up the main thread (i.e. force `libc::poll` to return) if a background thread invokes a `Waker` or spawns a task.
+The classic approach on Unix is to create an [`O_NONBLOCK` pipe] whose read end is always included in `POLL_FDS`, and then any thread can trigger a wakeup by writing a byte to that pipe.
+A more modern, Linux-specific option for this is an [`eventfd`].
 If you've made it this far with energy to spare, getting one of those approaches working is a good final exercise.

 [`O_NONBLOCK` pipe]: https://man7.org/linux/man-pages/man2/pipe.2.html
 [`eventfd`]: https://man7.org/linux/man-pages/man2/eventfd.2.html